helmetwearer/djangotwitchchatbot/README.md

 Check the "Bots enabled" checkbox as well.

-Do yourself a favor and don't make it fo faster than 5 minutes.
+Do yourself a favor and don't make it go faster than 5 minutes.
 A chain message feature is in the works that will allow burst behavior.

 If you want emotes copy/paste them out of the message app into the quotes.